XinPeng76/Reviewer2/README.md

 ### Table: Variance of entropy estimator (1000 samples) across methods and dimensionalities

-BF Jacobian denotes ground truth.Methods with prefix FP use finite-difference FP/FP++, where the number indicates the number of probes (e.g., FP1 uses 1 probe per estimate).
-Methods denoted as Gk and Rk correspond to Gaussian and Rademacher probe estimators respectively, where k indicates the number of probes.
+BF Jacobian denotes ground truth.
+Methods with prefix FP use finite-difference FP/FP++, where the number indicates the number of probes (e.g., FP1 uses 1 probe per estimate).
+Methods denoted as Gk and Rk correspond to Hutchinson estimators using Gaussian and Rademacher probes respectively, where k indicates the number of probes.

 | Method   | GMM 10D | GMM 100D | GMM 1000D |
 |----------|--------:|---------:|----------:|